 Ear reduction is a type of otoplasty that is performed to reduce the size of the ears, which are oversized compared to the head and face.
 This type of surgery can often be mistaken for ear pinning; however, in-ear reduction, the main goal is not the angle and prominence of the ears but the overly large size, which does not fit with the face of the patient.
 During the procedure, proper incisions are made, and some cartilage and tissues are removed until the ideal size of the ears is achieved.

 The most common problem with the aesthetic look of the ears is the protruding position of them away from the head.
 Ear pinning aims to achieve better positioning and angle of the prominent ears by reshaping the tissues and cartilage in the outer ears.
 Sometimes, this operation can be performed together with ear reduction if it is found suitable by the surgeon.

 This type of otoplasty is not as common as the other types; however, it is also a significant problem for patients to have too small ears.
-Ear augmentation is often performed as taking out necessary cartilage from another part of the body and transferring it to the ears to obtain a better size of the ears.
-This procedure is suitable for conditions in which the ear is injured the way its completeness is disrupted.
+Ear augmentation is often performed by taking out necessary cartilage from another part of the body and transferring it to the ears to obtain a better size of the ears.
+This procedure is suitable for conditions in which the ear is injured by the way its completeness is disrupted.

 Am I a suitable candidate for otoplasty?

-For further information on otoplasty cost and the recovery process; please visit https://clinicmono.com/otoplasty/ and fill out the consultation form; medical consultants of Clinic Mono are looking forward to initiate your otoplasty journey with an online consultation.
+For further information on otoplasty cost and the recovery process; please visit https://clinicmono.com/otoplasty/ and fill out the consultation form; medical consultants of Clinic Mono are looking forward to initiating your otoplasty journey with an online consultation.